Harris Brothers: Eastern/Extreme Championship Wrestling (1994)

 The Bruise Brothers appeared in Extreme Championship Wrestling in 1994.
 On February 5, the ECW Tag Team Championships were held-up after a controversial ending to a match between the Bruise Brothers and the incumbents, The Public Enemy.
 The Bruise Brothers went on to participate in some of the first ECW hardcore matches, and feuded with Shane Douglas.

 World Wrestling Federation (1995)

-The Harris Brothers were signed by the World Wrestling Federation (WWF) in 1995, where they were renamed "The Blu Brothers", Eli (Ron) and Jacob (Don).
+The Harris Brothers were signed by the World Wrestling Federation (WWF) in January 1995, where they were renamed "The Blu Brothers", Eli (Ron) and Jacob (Don).
 They retained their trademark bushy beards and long hair and donned garb to resemble mountain men, and were managed by Uncle Zebekiah.
-They made their WWF debuts at the 1995 Royal Rumble and were defeated by Lex Luger and The British Bulldog in the opening match of WrestleMania XI.
+They made their WWF debuts shortly before the 1995 Royal Rumble and were defeated by Lex Luger and The British Bulldog in the opening match of WrestleMania XI.
+Jacob Blu competed in the King of the Ring 1995 tournament losing to Razor Ramon in the qualifying round.
 Following a series of losses to the Smoking Gunns, the Harris Brothers left the WWF in October 1995.